-The use of cloud-based devices has rapidly grown during the past years and there are plenty of different, great alternatives of how to deploy a solution for your organization’s needs and practices.
+The use of mobile app testing platform has rapidly grown during the past years and there are plenty of different, great alternatives of how to deploy a solution for your organization’s needs and practices.
 These deployment options provide flexibility to control device access and start any number of unmetered tests on those devices.
 The question of how much devices are used, what devices/models should be used for testing impact on the decision about deployment options.

 Dedicated Devices for App Testing